andreidobrinski/docker-kubernetes-course-udemy/notes.md

 - convention is username/reponame:version(tag)
 - can later be run with `docker run andreidobrinski/redis` without specifying a tag
 - no tag specified = latest will run

+`docker run -p 8080:8080 $imageId`

+- routes port 8080 of our localhost to 8080 of container
+- container port is on the right of the colon